nick-valverde5/data-portfolio/sales-analysis/README.md

 * High-performing products should be prioritized in marketing and inventory decisions
 * Strong regions can be leveraged for expansion strategies
 * Upward sales trends indicate positive business momentum

+### 📌 Recommendation
+The business should prioritize high-performing regions like Central while exploring strategies to improve performance in lower-performing regions.

 ---